Atik203/animexin-player-controller-extension/README.md

 3. **Edge Add-ons**: Compatible as-is
 4. **Open Source**: Excellent candidate for GitHub/community contributions

-**Final Verdict**: This is **professional-grade extension development** that exceeds typical hobby project quality.
+This is professional-grade extension development that exceeds typical hobby project quality.
 The codebase demonstrates senior-level understanding of web extension architecture, user experience design, and production considerations.

 ---

-**Happy anime watching! 🎬✨**
+Happy anime watching! 🎬✨

+---

+## 🆕 Recent Changes

+- Added iframe support for Dailymotion embeds via postMessage API per the official guide ([Dailymotion Embed Guide](https://developers.dailymotion.com/guides/embed/)).
+  - Ensures `api=1` and `origin` are present on the iframe URL.
+  - Subscribes to key events and normalizes payloads for reliable intro/outro handling.
+  - Sends multi-format seek/play/pause commands for broader compatibility.
+- Fullscreen behavior refined:
+  - Removed global page click trigger that could hijack controls.
+  - Fullscreen now activates on double‑click of the HTML5 video in the top page only.
+- Messaging reliability improvements:
+  - Content script message listener is registered as early as possible.
+  - Popup includes a one-time programmatic injection fallback and retry.
+- Manifest updates:
+  - `all_frames: true` for content scripts, `match_origin_as_fallback: true`.
+  - Added host permissions for common embed domains (e.g., `*.dailymotion.com`).
+  - Added `scripting` permission for fallback injection.

+If intro/outro skipping does not work on non-Dailymotion providers (ok.ru, mega, rumble), they may require provider‑specific APIs similar to Dailymotion.